matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 }
 ```

-- Division by zero is an invalid operation that would produce a value that cannot be represented as an integer
+- Division by zero is an invalid operation that would produce a value that cannot be represented as an integer.
 - Java deals with it by throwing as exception.
-In this case ArithmeticException
+In this case ArithmeticException.

 ```java
 a = input.nextInt();